-The event in which I took part with Oana led us to different spiritual places from Judet (regions) of Dambovita and Arges, I will tell you the story.
+The event in which I took part led me to different spiritual places from Judet (regions) of Dambovita and Arges, I will tell you the story.

-We arrive early in the morning to go by the minibus, and make the most of the day, which was very rainy.
-We were 9 participants, I confess for my part not to have communicated, always difficult with my Romanian level, but it was not really important, we were not there to socialize, but to meditate.
+I arrive early in the morning to go by the minibus, and make the most of the day, which was very rainy.
+We were 9 participants, I confess for my part not to have communicated, always difficult with my Romanian level, but it was not really important, I were not there to socialize, but to meditate.

 Our second stop was at the monastery of Namaiesti.
 Half dug into the rock, a strange sensation comes from building.
 After crossing a charming little village for people who want to approach the place, we entered the building, where a strange ceremony took place.